Better Call Saul: The craziest ‘Breaking Bad’ fan theories

-S4 of Better Call Saul has just started and already fans are in a frenzy over a potential new theory involving the show.
-The Breaking Bad prequel series likes to start each season with a bleak, black and white glimpse into an undefined period in the future.
+The fact that season five of Better Call Saul has been delayed till 2020 has given us fans some time to think.
+Certain fandom members are in a frenzy over a potential new theory involving the show.
+The Breaking Bad prequel series likes to start each season with a bleak, black-and-white glimpse into an undefined period in the future.

-There we see a grizzled Cinnabon manager called Gene (Bob Odenkirk) who is actually the man Breaking Bad fans know better as Saul Goodman (also Odenkirk) and that Better Call Saul fans know better as Jimmy McGill (also Odenkirk – it’s complicated).
+At the beginning of S4, we saw a grizzled Cinnabon manager called Gene (Bob Odenkirk) who is actually the man Breaking Bad fans know better as Saul Goodman (also Odenkirk) and Better Call Saul fans know better as Jimmy McGill (also Odenkirk – it’s complicated).